 Effect: You can use your shadow tendrils to grab onto things (or people) or attack, in the following ways, for as long as you maintain this Upkeep:

-You pay 1 AP for every 2 Speed of the action you wish your Shadows to make, and can pay more AP to reduce the effective Speed of their action further if you wish.
-You may use any of the above options at most once every 10 IC.
+You pay 1 AP for every 2 Speed of the action you wish your Shadows to make, and can pay more AP to reduce the effective Speed of their action further if you wish, but do not have to pay any fatigue costs associated with any action your shadow tendrils take.
+You may use any one of the above options at most once every 10 IC.
 You use your NDB in place of PDB for damage and for grapple checks, with grapple checks receiving an additional +4.
 You use CHA in place of STR or RES wherever appropriate otherwise.
 Your shadow tendrils are considered to have unlimited limbs for Grapples.

 Once known as the Senju Clan of the Forest, and allegedly descended from the Sage of Six Paths, founder of ninjutsu, himself, the history of the Senju clan is the history of Konoha.
 They founded the village, the First, Second, and Fifth Hokages were all members of descendants of the clan, and it’s said the First Hokage used his Senju bloodline to create the very village itself.
 Their name, meaning Thousand Hands, came from their peerless talents in all aspects of ninja skills: if there was every a ‘greatest clan’ of ninja, it was them.
 They’re also virtually extinct.
 The clan itself died out generations ago.
 Of the perhaps dozen people alive who actually were born with the Senju name, almost none of them actually manifest their clan’s abilities.
 The bloodline is as persistent and hardy as the forests it symbolizes, though.
 In every generation, a handful of ninja will be born who exhibit the traits of the Senju bloodline, and inevitably their lineage will be traced a Senju ancestor, sometimes more than a century distant.
 Some even unofficially take the Senju name out of respect.